Table of Contents

 What Is Object Pronoun?

-Object pronouns replace the object of a sentence, which is the person or thing receiving the action.
+Object pronouns replace the object of a sentence in order to receive the action.

 Common object pronouns: me, you, him, her, it, us, them.